Artist-glassmaker

 from U.C.
 Davis he was working at Stanford when he focused his artistic

-and hand shapes the piece to achieve a wide array of forms.
-Many
+degrees, he blows and hand shapes the piece to achieve a wide array

-of the color patterns he has devised depend on complex and ever
+of forms.
+Many of the color patterns he has devised depend on complex

-variable interactions between the compounds used in the different
+and ever variable interactions between the compounds used in the

-color stocks.
-His work is presently showing in Northern California,
+different color stocks.
+His work is presently showing in California,

 Ohio and Florida galleries.